uc-cdis/mariner/README.md

 For a workflow consisting of steps X and Y, we say there exists a dependency between X and Y if X takes as input the ouput of Y.

-Dependencies like this have implications for job scheduling in that step X cannot be scheduled until step Y runs and finishes running.
+Dependencies like this have implications for job scheduling in that step X cannot run until step Y runs and finishes running.

+In the case where there is no dependency between steps X and Y (i.e., X and Y are independent), then X and Y run concurrently.

 ### Example